 Describe how engaged community agencies will be trained to identify Veterans, including: who will be providing training, how the trainings will be done (in-person, community meetings, etc.), the target dates for these trainings, and how staff turnover will be taken into account for future training.
-The SSVF will offer training to agencies who do not participate in HMIS or coordinated assessment.
-Region 7 also will reach out to a representative from NC Coalition to End Homelessness to offer training on HMIS or coordinated assessment.
+The training will be offer by SSVF to agencies that doesn't participate in the Coordinated Assessment or HMIS.
+SSVF will conduct outreach biweekly to monthly via in-person, teleconference.
+Future training - SSVF will update Region 8 on future training and locations.